 Stop me if you’ve heard this one: a bunch of bluegrass enthusiasts walk into a jam…

-Mary Cranley, voice, fiddle, and mandolin
+Mary Cranley, voice, fiddle, and guitar

 It’s not that young Mary C — also called Short-haired Mary — didn’t like learning classical violin, it just never grabbed ahold too tightly.
 Life went on, and Mary learned to play some guitar, strum a tamboura, and bellow a harmonium.
 One fateful night she attended a show by the Infamous Stringdusters and that bluegrass fiddle sound grabbed ahold and didn’t let go.
 She turned her violin into a fiddle, and now plays and sings bluegrass and old-time music to her heart’s content.